 Recessed Accent Lighting – You will use recessed accent lighting when you are trying to highlight something in particular.
 For example, you may have a unique painting on the wall which you would like to feature.
 I also see fireplaces with recessed lighting pointed at the mantle.
 These are just a couple of examples of when you would use recessed lighting to add accent.
 In the photo below, you can see that the two recessed lighting fixtures have just one purpose and that is to accent the fireplace.
 This is why the recessed lighting layout for this room is different.

 You may also use recessed task lighting over a piano in your living room or over a recliner where you will often read.
 Another example would be one light above a small bathroom vanity where you may need light to apply makeup.
-Hopefully you get the idea.
+Our guide should give you some ideas.

 Recessed Ambient or General Lighting – You will use recessed ambient lighting when you are trying to provide general lighting in a room without accenting anything in particular or for a specific purpose.
 This is what most of the recessed lighting layout and designs will be used for.
 I am talking about providing a nice consistent light throughout the entire room.